 In order to support your request for a visa you will need:

-- An I-797 Form Confirming the Payment of I-901 Remittance Fee for Certain F, J, and M Non-immigrant Visas
+- Confirmation of the Payment of I-901 Remittance Fee for Certain F, J, and M Non-immigrant Visas

 The remittance fee of $200 for an F nonimmigrant and $180 for a J exchange visitor has been established to support the Student Exchange and Visitor Information System, SEVIS, which collects and stores data on persons who enter the US on non-immigrant visas.
 The remittance fees must be paid prior to applying for a J-1 or F-1 Visa or prior to requesting any changes in visa status.
 It may be paid by mail or via the internet.
 In order to submit the payment you have to fill out the I-901 Form.
 Note that the fee is non-refundable and a failure to submit documents with correct information will result in return of the forms and delay in processing.